-- Main PCB Fuses (120VAC) the main PCB is equipped with two (2) 6.3 Amp Slow-blow fuses (one each on the Line and Neutral) that protect most 120VAC circuits within the boiler, as well as the BLR, DHW, and AUX1 PUMP outputs. - Zone Controller Fuses (120VAC) the zone controller is equipped with two (2) 2 Amp Slow-blow fuses (one each on the Line and Neutral). - Zone Output & AUX1 Fuses (120VAC) 5 Amp fuses, located on the control panel, protect each of the zone outputs (ZONE 1, ZONE 2, and ZONE 3) and the AUX2 PUMP output. - Low Voltage Connection PCB Fuse (24VAC) a 2 Amp automotive style blade fuse, located on the low voltage connection PCB, protects all 24VAC circuits within the boiler.
+- Main PCB Fuses (120VAC) the main PCB is equipped with two (2) 6.3 Amp Slow-blow fuses (one each on the Line and Neutral) that protect most 120VAC circuits within the boiler, as well as the BLR, DHW, and AUX1 PUMP outputs. - Zone Controller Fuses (120VAC) the zone controller is equipped with two (2) 2 Amp Slow-blow fuses (one each on the Line and Neutral). - Zone Output, AUX1 & Gas Valve Fuses (120VAC) 5 Amp fuses, located on the control panel, protect each of the zone outputs (ZONE 1, ZONE 2, and ZONE 3), the AUX2 PUMP output, and the Gas Valve. - Low Voltage Connection PCB Fuse (24VAC) a 2 Amp automotive style blade fuse, located on the low voltage connection PCB, protects all 24VAC circuits within the boiler.